vontainment/v-wordpress-plugin-updater/README.md

 - Login to WebGUI at yourdomain.com/
 - Add websites domain in format domain.com.
 - Add websites security key that you used in mu-plugin.
-- Prepare updates by renaiming the plugin zip file to plugin-slug_1.1.1.zip (pay attention to the formatting.
+- Prepare updates by renaiming the plugin zip file to plugin-slug_1.1.1.zip : Pay attention to the formatting.
 First is the plug-in slug followed by an _ then the version.
-- Delete any previous versions of plugging updates.
+- Now autodeletes any previous versions of plugin updates.
 - Sites will update once daily.

 ## Using Web GUI
 The Web GUI can have login name and password set in the index.php file.

-The Web GUI is set into 2 sections. the first lets you add a host and key.
+The Web GUI is set into tabbed sections.
+The first lets you add a host and key.
 The host is 'domain.com' & the key is 'anything'.
 You can add, edit or delete hosts and keys here.

 The second section is plugins.
 This lets you upload plugins or delete them.
 As this is currently setup if you are adding a new update you must remove the old one for this to work.
 The plugins zip file should be the same as it would in the offical repo except for the naming.
 The plugin slug refers to the main plugin file before `.php`.
 The version is in standard format 1.1.1 Take the plug-in folder and add it to a zip archive with the name and the following format plugin-slug_1.2.1.zip.

+The Third is for logs.

 ## Project Status